We opened in The Loop 47 wonderful years ago. Here’s our colorful story!

 The Loop Trolley

 Opening this summer, this vintage, fixed-track, clean electric trolley will link the Delmar Loop to the world-renowned attractions in Forest Park.

 Peacock Loop Diner

-This 24-hour diner has a huge colorful neon sign that's a must see!
+This late night diner has a huge colorful neon sign that's a must see!
 It's an international award-winner!